The 4-hours of pre-recorded lecture and video demonstrations are divided into six units:

 To register for the summer session of this course, go to https://events.anr.msu.edu/GreenhouseandHorticulturalLighting/

 For more information contact Heidi Wollaeger, Greenhouse and Nursery Extension Educator, with Michigan State University Extension at email@example.com

 - Teacher: Heidi Lindberg

-The Introductory Employee Training Program for Greenhouse Crop Production is a 1-hour self-directed training video been designed for folks who have never had any greenhouse experience to provide a brief overview of very basic information about growing plants, integrated pest management, shipping and handling, and safety procedures.
+The Introductory Employee Training Program for Greenhouse Crop Production is a 1-hour self-directed training video designed for folks who don't have greenhouse experience to provide a brief overview of very basic information about growing plants, integrated pest management, shipping and handling, and safety procedures.
 This training module is perfect for those who have never stepped into a greenhouse before!
 It is not designed for experienced growers.

 - Teacher: Charlie Hall